raysan5/raylib/README.md

 so, I decided to use C# language notation and XNA naming conventions.
 That way, students can jump from raylib to XNA, MonoGame or similar libs extremely easily.

-raylib started as a weekend project and after three months of hard work, first version was published.
+raylib started as a weekend project and after three months of hard work, raylib 1.0 was published on November 2013.

 Enjoy it.